About me

 Volunteer work

-I have also served on the boards of other organizations including the Service Dining Rooms – Cape Town’s oldest “soup kitchen” (although it is so much more than that), and the South African Vegan Society.
+• Served on the boards of other organizations including the Service Dining Rooms – Cape Town’s oldest “soup kitchen”.

 WhatsApp Image 2021-04-27 at 09.29.32.jpeg